-Introduction to Accupressure Through Movement
+Introduction to Qigong

 Course Advisories: SCC minimum English and math standards.
-Designed to acquaint the student with the basic 64-movement patterns of Dayan Qigong (pronounced cheegong) - one of the most popular forms of Qigong taught in China today.
-They will learn the names and locations of accupressure points and how to do self-massage to activate the meridian system of the body.
+A course designed to acquaint the student with the basic 64-movement patterns of Dayan Qigong (pronounced cheegong) - one of the most popular forms of Qigong taught in China today.
+Students will learn the names and locations of accupressure points and how to do self-massage to activate the meridian system of the body.
 Students will learn both "stillness in action" through the physical movements and "action in stillness" through sitting, standing and walking meditations.
 This class is available for students with all levels of abilities and can be adapted for students with mobility issues.
 Repeatable 3 times.
-Two to three hours activity.
+One-half hour lecture, one and one-half or two and one-half hours activity.